SEMESTER ONE OVERVIEW

 The second semester challenges students to develop their film craft artistically and technically, and to progress beyond their earlier experiments with the medium.
 It is designed to enable students to create a fully conceived and executed short film thesis, shot on Hi-Def.
 Each student comes to the second semester with a script for his/her final project of the year.
 These projects are the primary focus of the second semester.
 They are used in all the classes as a basis for learning.
 The semester is divided into three distinct phases.
 The first is devoted to intensive hands-on instruction, demonstration, group sync sound directing exercises (using students’ scripts), individual consultations, and preproduction (including casting, rehearsal, and location scouting).
 The second phase of the semester is the production period during which each student directs his/her own film, and crews on his/her classmates’ films.
 The third phase of the semester is devoted to post-production.
 During this phase, students edit digitally, receive instruction and critique, screen rough-cuts of the films, receive feedback and then finish their films for a final group screening.

-The Six months Diploma program is covered in semester one, while the eight weeks program is covered in the first half of the diploma program.
+The Six months Diploma program is covered in semester one, while the 3 months program is covered in the first half of the diploma program.